rosette-api/helm/charts/rosette-server/README.md

 # Installation
 Before installing or updating the chart you can set the desired endpoints and languages in **values.yaml** by uncommenting the values or by providing them to the command like
 `--set "enabledEndpoints={language,morphology}" --set "enabledLanguages={eng,fra}"`.
+These lists are comma separated WITHOUT spaces.
 This will start a post hook job, that extracts the necessary Rosette Roots to the persistent volume provided.
 See more details about the job at the [root extraction section](#rosette-roots-extraction)

 To add the repo to helm, run
 ```shell